robindemourat/clues-anomaly-understanding/app/data/clues-anomalies-understanding.md

 | ========= | ======== | ======== | ========= |
 | Database of users’ visual analysis<br><br>Website analytics visualization<br>Questionnaire visual analysis<br><br>Twitter activity analysis | A small number of the participants contributed to the project.<br><br>A small number of the participants presented both “traditional” and “digital” literacy skills needed to fully participate to the project.<br><br>People practicing the whole set-up were more likely to contribute successfully to the project. | [evolving set of skills](^^classed:anomaly)<br><br>[unusual blend of practices](^^classed:anomaly)<br><br>[mismatching of lexical references](^^classed:anomaly)<br><br>[misaligned set-up practice](^^classed:anomaly)<br><br> | There is a tension between interface-driven methodologies and the DH users’ various literacies.<br><br>Supporting collective inquiries through the design of new digital tools demands long learning curves.<br><br>Relying on complementary and non-digital instances helped to engage participants in a complex scenario of use. |

+^^modulo-aside:Tutorial of the book entry

 Once the different reactions provoked by AIME were observed and analyzed, we could focus on the very activity of people engaged with it.
 The possibility of contributing to the inquiry was meant to be open to diverse practitioners and scholars able to witness the clashes between the “modes of existence”.
 This process required an [evolving set of skills](^^classed:anomaly): the co-inquirers should have known the main inquiry narrative by having read the report (traditional humanities literacy skills), then to have navigated through the extended contextual contents on the “book entry” (“digital literacy” skills).
 There, they could bookmark some excerpts through a specific functionality.
 Eventually, they were encouraged to propose a “contribution” to the inquiry by attaching to one part of existing content a production of their own in order to amend/expand the original PI work (philosophy and anthropology-related skills).
 In this process, a huge role was also played by the face-to-face meetings, mainly aimed at discussing, accompanying, and encouraging contributions on the platform.
 Comparing reading and contribution activity of the platform overall and the project events agenda, it seems that the digital platform activity was correlated with the AIME workshops and events agenda.

+^^modulo-aside:Reading the four columns of the book entry

 Looking, then, at project reading metrics in more detail, it can be seen that the “contributions column” was proportionally more and more consulted as workshops were deployed.
 These correlations show that the co-inquirers subscribed rather well to the proposed sequence of activities.
 Accordingly, when looking at the questionnaire sent to platform subscribers, it can be seen that people participating to workshops were more likely to write contributions and to get published.
 Furthermore, most of those who declared having actually read the report happened to own or use a hardcopy of the inquiry and also to have read the documentation of the project (voc and doc columns).
 These findings are a good indication of some success in the AIME multimodal plan of action.
 However, they also reveal that this multimodal awareness was the main condition for having people successfully engaged in the project methodology, whereas “single-medium” participants were left behind.

+^^modulo-aside:A few digitally committed co-inquirers

 The [unusual blend of practices](^^classed:anomaly) required by the project online contribution scenario asked the participants to pass through a series of particular steps designed to make their work become an empirical contribution fitting into the AIME methodology.
 To do so, following the suggestion to react to specific parts of the text rather than addressing general remarks, they were first supposed to select an anchor point, being a report or vocabulary word or paragraph, and then attach to it a “contribution”[#][In order to emphasize the role of empiricism, the “contribution” was a composite and constrained format composed of a short abstract and a series of slides presenting commented documents.].
 It is clear that a first condition for being able to contribute was to know how to navigate and get acquainted with the contents available on the web.
 Users declaring to have the highest digital literacy level were also the ones who declared to have profited from the writing and bookmarking functionalities.
 But if we look more deeply into the platform database of co-inquirer activity[#][Collecting personal anonymized information declared at sign-up, and information related to bookmarking and annotation/contribution activity.], it can be noticed that the diverse, demanding practices were deployed by a rather small part of the community composed of participants who used most of the platform’s functionalities together: people who had discovered/used one of the website features were more likely to enter the complete scenario of use that was proposed to them.

+^^modulo-aside:Digital literacy and contributions

 Digital literacy (Gilster, 1998) proved as well to be an important factor for subscribing to the methodological affordances of the project interface.
 An insightful clue to the digital literacy required by the project is the observation that almost none of the few questionnaire respondents declaring to have a low or very low level in this skill wrote a contribution.
 It seems that the overall project set-up was well-fitted for a very specific category of users, those who presented both content and research-related skills and familiarity with digital environments[#][We are also aware that some scholars presenting a low or very low level of digital literacy were enabled to contribute thanks to team’s help.].
 Having a look at the qualitative feedback from the person in charge of managing contributors[#][Pierre-Laurent Boulanger, acting as “meta-mediator,” was in charge of coordinating the activities of reviewing the contributions submitted to the web platform and helping contributors to get acquainted with the process and rules of contributions.], some explanations can be found.

+^^modulo-aside:Difficulties for contributing

 In addition to the difficulty of finding, understanding, and using such features[#][It has to be said that the UI/UX elements for performing these actions are pretty similar to the ones present in the vast majority of reading/annotation software and annotations.], a strong intellectual compliance to the contribution format (an abstract followed by a series of commented documents) was required: it has been as much a practical as an intellectual obstacle to some of the people willing to participate to the project.

+^^modulo-aside:Formatting and engaging

 Another explanation may lie in the ways of presenting the project features to the reader.
 While the website was designed to focus attention and to help navigate inside a dense network of neatly packed content, it produced at the same time a certain intimidation for the potential contributors; such a feeling has been recurrently reported to the team.
 The design of *rhetorical expression* (Buchanan, 1985) developed in the AIME platform granted access to a huge amount of very sophisticated content, and simultaneously asked for contributing to and expanding that content.

+^^modulo-aside:Platform intimidation

 While multimodal inquiry and composition seem to be one of the most discussed and experimented topics of DH field (Eyman & Ball 2015), we have experienced how such an endeavor needed to take into account various DH public literacies, and how it sometimes collided with them: encouraging a specific mindset through very specific interfaces requires a long learning curve and inevitably excludes some users.
 However, mixing digital activities with other types of undertaking helps to strengthen on-screen practices, commitment, and the valorization of online contributions.

+^^modulo-aside-clear

 # Anomaly family #3: the shock of collaboration’s ethoses